The MneExperiment Pipeline

 This defines a variable called “stimulus”, and on this variable all events

-that have triggers 162 and 163 have the value "target"
+that have triggers 162 and 163 have the value "target", and events with

 The “prediction” variable only labels triggers 162 and 163.